DIY Assist Hooks

 1 x length of 1.5 to 2mm Kevlar or Dyneema cord

 It should be noted that Kevlar can deteriorate if stored in sunlight.
 You can use high breaking strain Dacron but the aforementioned two give a stiffer hook length.
 The length of cord required depends upon the size of the lure.
 The hook point should hang within the top half of the lure.
 There are specific angling assist hook lines available worldwide and hopefully this will become readily available throughout Europe shortly.
-Until then Kevlar cord is available from suppliers of kite making materials and the Dyneema cord can be found in 15 metre lengths at Backpacking Light or in 30 metres and a 5 metre sample pack at Clamcleat.
+Until then Kevlar cord is available from suppliers of kite making materials and the Dyneema cord can be found in 30 metres and a 5 metre sample pack at Clamcleat.

 Tools Required